-This article will help you determine where to start reading when it comes to the many different Dungeons & Dragons books available.
+This article will help you determine where to start reading when it comes to the many different DND novels available.

-I started reading D&D type novels (official and not) back in the 1980s.
+I started reading D&D novels (official and not) back in the 1980s.
 The Guardians of the Flame series by Joel Rosenberg was one of my favorites even though it didn’t specifically deal with Dungeons and Dragons.
 I also heavily read the Gord the Rogue books by Gary Gygax and, of course, the Dragonlance saga by Margaret Weis and Tracy Hickman.
 (We have more info on DND lore if you’re interested!)

 Best Books to Start Reading D&D

-The books are listed in the best reading order (in our opinion) so you know where to start reading!
+The following D&D books are listed in the best reading order (in our opinion) so you know where to start reading!

 The Dark Elf Trilogy by R.A.
 Salvatore is the first series of books that I’d recommend.
 The first novel, Homeland , was Salvatore’s first book in the D&D world.
 It is a classic story in which the main character, Drizzt Do’Urden, escapes his home village with his mother and his sister after dark elves killed his father.
 Drizzt is a drow—one of the evil elves who live in the underworld of the Underdark.

-The Icewind Dale Trilogy is the second excellent series of books by R.A.
+The Icewind Dale Trilogy is the second excellent series of dark elf books by R.A.
 Salvatore.
 (I love the Icewind Dale trilogy!)
 Yes, Drizzt Do’urden is in the series.
 Drizzt Do’urden is a main part of the series.